 Clinical Supervisor & Field Experience Coordinator

-Master's degree in Marriage and Family Therapy, 2 years of post-graduate experience, and ability to multitask and communicate effectively
+Master's degree in Marriage and Family Therapy, 2 years of post graduate experience, and licensure as a Marriage and Family Therapist required